Order Status and Informtion

 How much is shipping?

-If you live outside of the contiguous US or would like to have your order expedited, please contact us directly at info@mikesbikes.com for an accurate shipping quote.
+If you live outside of the contiguous US or would like to have your order expedited, please contact us directly via Live Chat or Orders@mackcycle.com for a more precise quote.
 Provide as much order information as possible, such as manufacturer SKU, zip code, state, etc.

 Please note that some items may be subject to additional shipping and handling charges because of size and weight.
 If this is the case with your order, we will notify you first for your approval.